FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Method

 \subsection{FactSelfCheck pipeline}

-As shown in Figure \ref{fig:method}, the pipeline of FactSelfCheck consists of three main steps: (1) \textbf{Knowledge Graph Extraction} that extracts sets of entities, relations, and finally, knowledge graph from the initial response $p$ and samples $S$; (2) \textbf{Fact-level Hallucination Scores}, that score facts by measuring factual consistency between facts in $KG_p$ and, depending on the variant, $KG_s$ in FactSelfCheck-KG or directly $s$ in FactSelfCheck-Text; (3) \textbf{Sentence-Level and Passage-Level Scores} calculation by aggregation of the fact-level scores.
+As shown in Figure \ref{fig:method}, the pipeline of FactSelfCheck consists of three main steps: (1) \textbf{Knowledge Graph Extraction} that extracts sets of entities, relations, and finally, knowledge graph from the initial response $p$ and samples $S$; (2) \textbf{Fact-level Hallucination Scoring}, that score facts by measuring factual consistency between facts in $KG_p$ and, depending on the variant, $KG_s$ in FactSelfCheck-KG or directly $s$ in FactSelfCheck-Text; (3) \textbf{Sentence-Level Score} calculation by aggregation of the fact-level scores.